paycoreio/docs/docs/index.md

 Welcome to PayCore.io!
 Get familiar with the PayCore.io products and explore their features:

-* [Payment Provider Hub](#): Connect any provider or merchant account of any payment provider into the one hub.
+* [Payment Providers Hub](#): Connect any provider or merchant account of any payment provider into the one hub.
 * [Payments](#): Accept any online payment option through the single omnichannel gateway.
     * Payment Gateway
     * Payment Routing Engine